University of Jena: Early history

 Founded as a home for the new religious opinions of the sixteenth century, it has since been one of the most politically radical universities in Germany.
 Jena was noted among other German universities at the time for allowing students to duel and to have a passion for Freiheit, which were popularly regarded as the necessary characteristics of German student life.
 The University of Jena has preserved a historical detention room or Karzer with famous caricatures by Swiss painter Martin Disteli.

 In the latter 19th century, the department of zoology taught evolutionary theory, with Carl Gegenbaur, Ernst Haeckel and others publishing detailed theories at the time of Darwin's "Origin of Species" (1858).
 The later fame of Ernst Haeckel eclipsed Darwin in some European countries, as the term "Haeckelism" was more common than Darwinism.
+From 1869 the physiologist and child psychologist William Thierry Preyer was another Darwinist at University of Jena.